 The music video was a grander affair than usual, and one that lay the foundation for the eventual success of Downton Abbey (probably).
 Based on the movie Dangerous Liaisons – a reference point probably lost on most of Steps’ fanbase – gone was the notion of a dance routine so simple it could be printed on the inlay of the single artwork.
 Instead, the group swirl in pairs around the ballroom, giving lustful looks towards the assorted extras.
 The fact that Faye didn’t recreate it on Strictly Come Dancing will forever go down as one of television’s greatest crimes.

 Back in 2001, there was a minor controversy when It’s The Way You Make Me Feel was stocked prematurely in shops due to a release date that coincided with the new year.
 The early sales – around 1,400 copies – resulted a debut entry of #72.
 The following week when the song was officially released, it jumped to a peak of #2, behind Rui da Silva’s Touch Me.
 However, there was some consternation that the early sales deprived It’s The Way You Make Me Feel of reaching #1.
 It’s not true, though.
 Those 53,400 combined sales would still be far less than the 67,000 Touch Me sold, which is probably a better outcome because for Steps to have been in a position where they genuinely missed out on topping the chart due to a retail error would have been incredibly frustrating.

-Taking all of this into consideration, it’s little wonder that It’s The Way You Make Me Feel deservedly found prominence within Steps’ back-catalogue.
-It’s widely considered to be one of their best songs and moreover it’s endured remarkably well.
+Taking all of this into consideration, it’s little wonder that It’s The Way You Make Me Feel deservedly found prominence within Steps’ back catalogue.
+Indeed, when the group reformed in 2011, this was the first song they performed together on This Morning.
+It’s widely considered to be one of their best tracks, and moreover, has endured remarkably well.
 With a start like that for 2001, what on earth could go wrong in the next 12 months?